shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Attack!”
 The High One ordered.

+[make it obvious that the berserk cats don’t actually take orders, they just attack whatever is closest or attacks them most recently]

 The blood-crazed cats dropped their shields and lunged at the wolves and Majestra.

 Majestra and Ersatzica flinched, trying to escape.